-Meeting the full continuum of standard needs is dependent on integration of services through collaboration between schools and community mental health providers and is accomplished through a school-wide multi-tiered system of support (MTSS).
-Rather than viewing school safety as a targeted outcome for a single, stand-alone program or plan developed by the school building principal alone, the Gilchrist Model-seeks\to integrate all services for student and families by framing the necessary behavioral, mental health, and social services within the context of school culture and learning.
+Meeting the full continuum of standard needs is dependent on integration of s schools and community mental health providers and is accomplished through support (MTSS).
+Rather than viewing school safety as a targeted outcome for developed by the school building principal alone, the Gilchrist Model seeks to integrate an services for scouent and families by framing the necessary behavioral, mental health, and social services within the context of school culture and learning.